-- 1. Illness, military service, pregnancy, childcare, residence outside the state of Utah, and work in progress in which students are not in continual contact with their supervisory committee or other members of the faculty. - 2.
+- 1. Illness, military service, pregnancy, child care, residence outside the state of Utah, and work in progress in which students are not in continual contact with their supervisory committee or other members of the faculty. - 2.
 When students, in the judgment of their supervisory committee Chair, are engaged in work considered beneficial to their academic goals, such as temporary teaching or professional employment, that allows the student ultimately to complete the degree. - 3.
 For other reasons that the student's supervisory committee Chair believes to be in the best interest of both the student and the university.
 Students must apply for leaves of absence for a current semester by the last day of classes of that semester.
 They also must officially drop or withdraw from classes prior to a leave of absence being granted.
 For more information about official withdrawal, see Grading Policies here.
 The period during which a leave of absence is granted does not count toward the period allowed to complete the degree.
 Leaves are granted for a maximum of one academic year at a time.

-RMCOEH/OEH provides up to 12 weeks of parental leave to graduate students that are in good standing in the MOH, MSOH, and PhD programs and have not yet defended their theses or dissertations.
+RMCOEH/OEH provides up to 12 weeks of parental leave to graduate students in good standing in the MOH, MSOH, and PhD programs, provided they have not yet defended their theses or dissertations.
 Ordinarily this 12-week period begins with the birth date of the child, but adjustment may be made to accommodate issues that arise prior to the birth.
 In some circumstances, men who are the primary caregiver within the family may qualify and may petition the chair for such consideration.
 Students who qualify for this leave will be paid at their normal rate.
 Should additional medical complications arise that require longer-term medical care, students should seek a leave under the policy for graduate student leaves.
-For further information please refer to the university website: https://gradschool.utah.edu/navigating-grad-school/graduate-policies/parental-leave-policy-for-graduate-students.php